jonasstr/kit-assignments-downloader/README.md

     pip install kita

-Before you can download anything, kita needs to know your ilias user name and password.
-This command will create a user.yml file containing your login credentials.
-In order to complete the installation, type:
+Before you can download anything, *kita* needs to know your ilias user name and password.
+To complete the installation, type:

     kita setup

-Note: Your user name and password will only be stored locally. **Never share the user.yml file!** Feel free to check out the source code for more info.
+Note: Your user name and password will be stored locally in a file called user.yml. **Do not share this file with anyone!**

 ## Getting started

 After the setup is complete, you can start downloading assignments.
 Type `-h` or `--help` after a specific command for more information about that command.
-If you want to add additional classes, see [adding new classes](#adding-new-classes).

 ```
 kita update [OPTIONS] [CLASS_NAMES]...
 ```